Viticultural and Enological Engineering

 Prerequisites for admission

-Unit 1 - The Unit 1 requires good physical and technological knowledge to allow the student to focus on the crucial aspects of the design phases of a system for oenological productions.
+Unit 1 - This unit requires good physical and technological knowledge to allow the student to focus on the crucial aspects of the design phases of a system for oenological productions.
 Basic economic knowledge is important to understand the main indicators used to evaluate the correct sizing of the plants.
+It is mandatory to have passed the exam of Enologia 1 to access the exam.

 Unit 2 - A basic knowledge of the most common agricultural self-propelled machinery and implements used in viticulture is required, as well as a good theoretical and practical acquisition of the most frequently adopted cultivation techniques for the grape production.